-The trail begins in Racine, WI with two of Wright’s most famous works: the SC Johnson Administration Building and the Research Tower.
-Reservations are required, but the 1½ hour-tours are free and offer a good introduction to Wright’s genius.
+The trail begins in Racine, WI, with two of Wright’s most famous works: the SC Johnson Administration Building and the Research Tower.
+Reservations are required, but the 90-minute tours are free and offer an excellent introduction to Wright’s genius.

-Campus tours begin at the Golden Rondelle Theater, the saucer-shaped visitor center, which served as the SC Johnson Pavilion at the 1964 World’s Fair.
-Even though it was NOT designed by Wright, it’s impressive and still shows the company’s Academy Award-winning documentary, “To Be Alive!,” in the theater.
+Campus tours begin at the Golden Rondelle Theater, the saucer-shaped visitor center which served as the SC Johnson Pavilion at the 1964 World’s Fair.
+Even though Wright did NOT design it, it’s impressive and still shows the company’s Academy Award-winning documentary, “To Be Alive!,” in the theater.

 For many in my group of journalists, hosted by Travel Wisconsin, the highlight was our next stop, the SC Johnson Administration Building.
 Wright designed everything here down to the three-legged chairs he later had to replace with four-legged ones because they tipped over when secretaries bent down too far.

-Like the others, I was wowed by the tree-like dendriform columns in the Great Workroom as well as the 43 miles of Pyrex glass tubes functioning as windows throughout the building.
-However, my favorite part of the tour was actually our next stop—the Research Tower.
+Like the others, I was wowed by the tree-like dendriform columns in the Great Workroom and the 43 miles of Pyrex glass tubes functioning as windows throughout the building.
+However, my favorite part of the tour was our next stop—the Research Tower.

 Our final stop was the Wright-inspired Fortaleza Hall.
 Inside are displays on the Johnson family, the company, and Frank Lloyd Wright.

 Frank Lloyd Wright-designed Wingspread